DanRich123/AlpineEM/examples/non_Foster_recieving_monopole/README.md

 - **Multi-threaded CPU** (OpenMP)
 - **GPU** (OpenACC)

-### 2. Run the static solver to produce the feed pattern... — `....py`
+### 2. Run the static solver to produce the TEM E and H field weightings — `square_coax_example.py`

-Configures and runs...

-- Generates... used for...
-- You must set...
-- Produces several output files used for...
+This python script calls `EM2Dsolver.py` to solve the statics problem.
+The weights also apply to TEM modes if used appropriately.

+- Generates a binary file for E and H field weightings that will be directly read into and executed via the binary compiled in Step 1.
+- User must set the permittivity and permeability of the 2D geometry, it must match the shape intended in the `master.py` script.

 ### 4. Run the object case — `master.py`

 Configures and runs the simulation.

 - Generates a text file of inputs, then executes the binary compiled in Step 1.
-- You must set the solver name in `master.py` (the GPU/OpenACC version is selected by default).
+- You must set the solver name in `master.py` (the multi-threaded CPU version (OpenMP) is currently selected by default).
+- When entering gridded feed information, manually enter the name of the binary created in Step 3.
 - Produces several output files used for post-processing and geometry viewing.

 ### 5. Post-process — `post_process.py`